 11th Annual Program Hopes to Distribute More Than 51,000 Brand-new Winter Coats to Area Kids East Norriton, Pa., Sept.
 7, 2018 – Approximately 180 franchised new car and truck dealers in…

-East Norriton, Pa., February 26, 2018 – The Auto Dealers CARing for Kids Foundation is proud to announce the results of its 2018 Automotive Technology Competition.
-The event, which was held on February 23, awarded more than $1 million in scholarships and prizes to twenty-four area high school seniors.
+East Norriton, Pa., March 1, 2019 – The Auto Dealers CARing for Kids Foundation will hold its 26th Annual Greater Philadelphia Automotive Technology Competition (Tech Comp) on Friday, March 8th, where more than $1 million in scholarships, tools and prizes will be awarded to twenty-four area high school seniors.

 The purpose of the Tech Comp is to build awareness for the growing need of qualified auto technicians in today’s workforce as well as spotlight their specialized skills and professionalism.
-This year marks the 25th Anniversary of the highly-regarded event.
-It provides the opportunity for elite teams of the finest automotive technical students from Berks, Bucks, Chester, Delaware, Montgomery and Philadelphia Counties as well as southern New Jersey to work against the clock in a timed, hands-on automotive technical skills competition.
-Students tested their knowledge at 10 workstations and performed a Pre-Delivery Inspection of a previously-bugged vehicle.
+Auto technicians of the 21st Century must have highly-polished math and computer skills in addition to mechanical aptitude.
+This competition focuses on all of those skill sets.
+It provides the opportunity for elite teams of the finest automotive technical students from Berks, Bucks, Chester, Delaware, Montgomery and Philadelphia Counties to work against the clock in a timed, hands-on automotive technical skills competition.
+The students will test their knowledge at 10 workstations ranging from engine mechanical to communication skills and perform a Multi-Point Inspection of a previously-bugged vehicle.

 The first part of the regional competition involved a 100-question written exam in November.
 The exam covered the eight National Institute of Automotive Service Excellence (ASE) areas of the automobile, which are Engine Repair, Engine Performance, Electrical/Electronic Systems, Brakes, Heating and Air Conditioning, Suspension and Steering, Manual Drive Train and Axles and Automatic Transmissions.
-There were approximately 80 students who took the written exam from 20 different schools.
-The two highest scoring students from the top 12 schools are those who qualified for the hands-on competition, which is what took place on February 23.
-Photos from the event as well as additional information can be found on MoreThanAutoDealers.com.
+There were approximately 90 students who took the written exam from 20 different schools.
+The two highest scoring students from the top 12 schools are those who qualified for the March 8th hands-on competition, which will take place at 900 Johnsville Blvd in Warminster.Download